-1 Open the application script in which you want to set connection properties.

-2 Use the following PowerScript syntax to set the AutoCommit and Lock properties.
+- Open the application script in which you want to set connection properties.
+For instructions, see the User's Guide. - 2 Use the following PowerScript syntax to set the AutoCommit and Lock properties.
 (This syntax assumes you are using the default Transaction object SQLCA, but you can also define your own Transaction object.)

+'''

 SQLCA.AutoCommit = value

 SQLCA.Lock = "value"

+'''